tighten/onramp/next-steps.md

 8. Deal with the rigamarole of "mustverifyemail" for users
 9. Use consts, or a PHP enum, or something to cement the list of resource types
 10. Start building the UI for it
+11. Consider/decide: allow for marking a give module as "current"
+12. Upgrade to Laravel 6

 ---